ORA-01440

 DEPARTMENT_ID NUMBER(4)

-In fact, the approach that we introduced above is the same as modifying a column from VARCHAR2 into CLOB.
+In fact, the approach that we introduced above is similar with modifying a column from VARCHAR2 into CLOB.